DomagojRatko/MiniNote-Desktop/README.md

 # Java
 Java application

  * Project made for my needs.
-If I'm going to feel like it will finish whole project and add more features.
+If I'm going to feel like it I will finish whole project and add more features.
  * Application: Mini Note
  * Mini text editor. notes look a like.
  * Made for learning purposes.
 That include some of cool features